 5. Dear America

 The Dear America books are journal-style books written from the perspective of a child from various points in history.
+Worth noting, they’re out of print now but are usually available at libraries.

 6. My America